 First, you are typically required to submit a letter of explanation that explains the reason for the break.
 While there is no specific list of acceptable explanations, potential reasons for a gap in your employment include taking time off to raise a child, care for a relative, attend school or serve in the military.
 Company-approved sabbaticals are not technically considered an employment break because you remain employed.

-Lenders usually verify your employment when you apply for a mortgage but it may also be helpful to have your employer provide a letter that outlines your job terms including your position, salary and employment status.
+Additionally, lenders verify your employment when you apply for a mortgage but it may also be helpful to have your employer provide a letter that outlines your new job terms including your position, salary and employment status.

 Review Employment History Required for a Mortgage

-Additionally, if you go from being a salaried employee to contractor, lenders may require that you wait longer after the employment gap before you can qualify for a mortgage, particularly if you are on a short term contract.
-Contract workers may also be considered self-employed applicants which means you may be required to provide additional income documentation and demonstrate a full two year self-employed work history.
+Also, if you go from being a salaried employee to self-employed or a contract worker, lenders may require that you wait longer after the employment gap before you can qualify for a mortgage, particularly if you are on a short term contract.
+Self-employed applicants and contract workers may be required to provide additional income documentation and demonstrate a full two year self-employed work history.

 It is important to highlight that employment requirements vary by lender and mortgage program.
 For example, the employment history guidelines for government-backed programs including the FHA, VA and USDA programs tend to be more flexible than for conventional mortgage programs.
-Applicants with a break in their employment or less than two year work history may be able to qualify for a mortgage with these programs as long as they can demonstrate that their current job and income is stable going forward.
+Applicants with a break in their employment may be able to qualify for a mortgage sooner with these programs as long as they demonstrate that their current job and income are stable going forward.